How to prevent the loss of business data.

 Use only trusted software.

 Make sure all of your applications are vetted, safe, and secure.
 It’s easy to mistake malware or spyware for a legitimate software solution.
-Use applications only from known, trusted parties.
+Use applications and browser extensions only from known, trusted parties.
 If you aren’t completely sure whether an application is safe, take some time to look at it critically and perform a search on it.
 Only install software that you know is safe.
 If you suspect something might be off, look for a more trusted alternative.

 Certain computer systems and email servers have embedded technologies designed to ensure that only trusted software applications run on your device, such as the macOS Gatekeeper.
 Keeping your software updated will help ensure that these embedded protections remain effective against the latest viruses and malware.

 Your business must know what data to protect, who should have access to it, and what kind of protections each file will have.
 Real-time analytics are a useful tool to track data breaches when they happen, and a robust and clear security plan is essential for detecting and preventing data security threats.

 It’s also important to have a plan for bouncing back from data loss or security breaches.
 The longer your data is inaccessible to you, the less likely you are to recover.
 Having a plan can help things go smoothly even after they’ve gone wrong.